THE HOBBIT ENTERS THE ROOM(S)

 1: As you enter the audition room, or more precisely, as Casting enters YOUR room - focus on the little green light on your computer screen (likely near your webcam.)

 2: As mentioned in part 3: Breathe, feel your butt in the chair and your feet flat on the ground.
 Then let your eyes find the appropriate face to look at.
-This way your first moment in a the “room” is not disorienting and once again, your body will not go into fight or flight mode.
+This way your first moment in the “room” is not disorienting and once again, your body will not go into fight or flight mode.
 It's just being kind to your body and letting it know where/what it's doing.

 3: Get better at vertical peripheral vision.
 We are all very good with horizontal peripheral vision but are not exceptionally great at vertical peripheral vision.
 In a traditional audition, self-tape or live, this is what you concern yourself with.
 Ideally, you have the ability to move your computer or your phone/iPad up or down, and have a chair that can do the same.

-Amazon, Best Buy, or Staples have any number of devises that will help maximize efficiently the ability to stand, sit or adjust your eye line to the reader.
+Amazon, Best Buy, or Staples have any number of devices that will help maximize efficiently the ability to stand, sit or adjust your eye line to the reader.
 If you have a music stand or some kind of cantilevered place to put your computer – this typically works a treat.

 4: The rules keep changing.
 I know from my experience at Casting Central that many CD’s are doing virtual auditions from our studios.
 They are evolving and changing what they're doing as they gain more experience doing them.
 A different Producer or a different Director will have a different way of wanting to do the audition because that Producer or Director has their own aesthetic.
 We are talking about aesthetics now, not the rules.
-And nothing has congealed yet, because we're all still learning about this new form of auditioning.
+Even after 2 years it hasn't congealed yet, because we're all still learning about this new form of auditioning.
 The main difference between this medium (other than consciousness) is the tech that actors have to deal with personally.
 You're now responsible for your own tech whereas in a live audition, you’re not.
 Be gentle with yourself as you learn the tech piece - you need to be seen and heard…you don’t have to win an award for best cinematography or sound.

 IF THEY GIVE YOU A NOTE

 If they give you a note then the audition has changed.
 If Casting gives you a note it means “I’m interested.”
 A note is not a criticism.
 A note is an invitation to engage.
-If you don’t understand the note now is the time to ask the question.
+If you don’t understand the note, now is the time to ask the question.
 Seek clarification, that's being a professional.
 In the end, what they are seeing is whether or not you’re willing and ready to be directable.